 Reducing Mastitis in Dairy Cattle

-Reducing mastitis in dairy cattle can be an expensive and lengthy battle.
+Reducing mastitis in dairy cattle can be an expensive and lengthy battle in terms of treatment and control.
 Mastitis can usually be identified by several abnormalities in the udder, these can range from or include swelling, heat, redness or hardness.
 Other signs of mastitis may be visible in the cow’s milk such as a thin watery appearance, flakes or lumps.
 When a cow is infected with sub-clinical mastitis, it does not show any visible signs of infection or abnormalities making the job of catching the infection early even harder.

 Mastitis Infection can be caused by several factors, such as –